 Managing a First Date with Ulcerative Colitis

 Let's face it: First dates can be tough.
 Add in the bloating, stomach pain, and sudden bouts of bleeding and diarrhea that come with ulcerative colitis (UC), and it's enough to make you want to forget the hottie next door and stay home.
-What makes things even harder: UC often first hits teens and adults between the ages of 15 and 30.
+On top of dealing with embarrassing symptoms, UC often hits in the midst of the dating years.
+Most people are diagnosed between the ages of 15 and 30.

 Make yourself comfortable.

 Do what you can to ease the jitters, especially if stress or nerves seem to make your symptoms worse.
 Wear something you feel good and confident in, and give yourself plenty of time to get ready.

 And of course, be prepared for emergencies.
 Tuck wipes, a spare pair of underwear, and any medications in your purse or bag (just in case)!

 UC affects everyone differently, so it's important to know what foods, if any, trigger your symptoms.
 Caffeine, carbonated drinks, alcohol, and high fiber or fatty foods can be problematic.
 Plan what to eat not only during the date but beforehand as well to help prevent a surprise early attack.
 Many restaurants include their menus online, which can take some of the pressure off when it comes time to ordering your meal.